 6. Automate Repetitive Tasks

 Automation is key when scaling your vacation rental business.
 When you automate, you save time and effort, freeing up your schedule so that you can focus on the aspects of the business that matter the most.
-You can automate everything from guest communications and various reports to your cleaning crew’s schedule.
-A good property management system can really come in handy, since most come with automation tools built-in.
+You can automate everything from guest communications, rental cleaning checklists, and various reports to your crew’s schedule.
+A good property management system can really come in handy since most come with automation tools built-in.

 7. Find a PMS that Fits Your Needs